lino-framework/lino/docs/dev/install.rst

     $ fab initdb
     $ fab test

-- The :fab:`initdb` command initializes the demo databases.
+- The :cmd:`fab initdb` command initializes the demo databases.
 These are used by the test suite which would fail if these demo databases were missing.

-- The :fab:`test` command simply runs the test suite, it is a short for ``python setup.py test``
+- The :cmd:`fab test` command simply runs the test suite, it is a short for ``python setup.py test``